genesiscommunitysuccess/docs/docs/getting-started/get-ready-to-develop/setup-wsl.md

 [root@LONPC24 mnt]#
 ```

-From Windows, your wsl distros are accessible from \\wsl$\ in windows explorer.
+From Windows, your WSL distros are accessible from **\\wsl$\** in windows explorer.

-## Windows Firewall setup
+## Windows Firewall set-up
-If you are using Windows Firewall, you will need to allow smooth network communication between your WSL distros and Windows.
-First, get the network range for your WSL network switch, by running ipconfig.exe from powershell and look for WSL:
+If you are using Windows Firewall, you need to allow smooth network communication between your WSL distros and Windows.
+First, get the network range for your WSL network switch; run `ipconfig.exe` from powershell and look for WSL:

 ```
 Ethernet adapter vEthernet (WSL):